 For the avoidance of doubt, in case of an Operation attributable to a Framework Operation, the Eligibility Checklist Procedure shall only apply to the proposed Sub-Project at the relevant time.

-Within ten (10) Business Days after reception of the eligibility checklist, the Commission shall deliver its opinion to the Implementing Partner.
+Within ten (10) Business Days after reception of the Eligibility Checklist, the Commission shall deliver its opinion to the Implementing Partner.
 The Commission shall provide the Implementing Partner with a justification why it considers that the potential Operation is not, partially or totally, an eligible Operation, or why it requests more information to assess its eligibility.
-In the absence of any opinion from the Commission within ten (10) Business Days, the potential Operation may be considered by the Implementing Partner as eligible, without prejudice to Article 27.8.
+In the absence of any opinion from the Commission within ten (10) Business Days, the potential Operation may be considered by the Implementing Partner as eligible.
 An Operation subject to the Eligibility Checklist Procedure cannot be included in a Portfolio without having complied with this paragraph.

 Investment Committee